huaweicodelabs/AnalyticsKit/Android/Analytics_android_Java_Full/readme.md

 2. A Huawei phone, which is used to debug the developed app

 Software requirements:
-1. HUAWEI Analytics Kit 5.2.0.301
+1. HUAWEI Analytics Kit 5.3.0.300
-2. Android SDK applicable to devices using Android 4.4 KitKat (API level 19) and later versions
+2. Android SDK applicable to devices using Android 4.3 Jelly Bean (API level 18) and later versions
 3. Android Studio
 4. Java JDK 1.7 (JDK 1.8 is recommended.)